 The bridegroom’s mother finally lost her temper.

-Now, it was the bride’s turn to loose her temper.
+Now it was the bride’s turn to lose her temper.

 There was a deep silence in the room.
 Both mothers stared at their respective children, jaws dropped.